v-exec/Purity/README.md

 _Purity_ is a specialized wiki / authoring engine written in PHP.
 A custom variant of it is used as the back-end for [V-OS](http://v-os.ca).

-Generic text files written under appropriate format are parsed through _Purity_'s multi-layered parser into PHP objects called `artifacts`.
-Each `artifact` corresponds to a page, and once populated, is parsed into its html counterpart, with the capability to apply custom styling to the parsed results.
+Text files written in the appropriate format are parsed through _Purity_'s multi-layered parser into PHP objects called `artifacts`.
+Each `artifact` corresponds to a page, and once populated, is parsed into its html counterpart.

+In short, _Purity_ is a single-template content management system, made for (me, but also) programmers / people minimally experienced in web dev who:
+1. Don't want to deal with creating their own parsing system.
+2. Want to create a wiki-site / have a consistent page layout.
+3. Want to use a lightweight, simple system.
+4. Want to retain control over how things look and behave.

-## Features
+## Features and Functionality

-At the moment, _Purity_ features:

-- A series of attributes per artifact (name, image, image name, title, content, tags, links, file path), easily customizeable and expandable for a different layout through minimal code changes.

-- A custom text format for creating artifacts, made for intuitive human-level writing (more information on syntax below).
+_Purity_ is a content management system.
+An `artifact` is a data structure which stores the same type of information for each 'page', making _Purity_ an appropriate engine for wiki-sites, as wiki pages are constructed in a similar fashion, but contain unique content.

+A PHP/HTML file that acts as a template with placeholders for an `artifact's` data is called each time a page is requested, and then that template is populated with the `artifact's` data.
+This is why there's technically only one 'page', really, in an instance of _Purity_.
+That one page just has different content loaded onto it depending on what the client has requested.

+`Artifacts` contain a name, image, image name, title, text, tags, custom links, and a file path.
+These `artifacts` are generated through text files written in a human-friendly format, with the intent of making writing, editing, and adding new content easy (more information on syntax below).

+Using predominantly HTML and CSS, and very limited PHP, one can make a template that displays their content as they please, whilst having _Purity_ deal with parsing the text files.

-- A parser for the text format, allowing seamless integration of jpg, png, svg, and gif images, links, lists grouped by tags, access to other artifacts' information, and custom styling of these elements through minimal code changes.
+The parser allows for seamless integration of jpg, png, svg, and gif images / videos, creation of links (both pointing towards other `artifacts` and other sites, lists grouped by tags, access to other artifacts' information, embedded media, and custom styling of these elements through CSS.

-- An object system separate from the layout of each page, allowing _Purity_ to be used as a content management system for various layouts.
+For the more tech-oriented, you can also create `artifacts` procedurally in _Purity_, if ever you want auto-generated pages.
+You can also mix PHP and the intuitive writing system if you want parts of a page to be generative.

-- A simple API allowing basic information to be dynamically requested through local javascript.
+_Purity_ has a simple API allowing basic information to be dynamically requested through client-side javascript.

-- The option to create a static instance of _Purity_ - allowing for light hosting.
+There's also option to create a fully static instance of _Purity_ - allowing for light hosting on sites like Github (information on all these things below).

 ## Syntax